 They were first discovered and named by Swedish botanist Carl Linnaeus around 1753 and were classified as a member of the psalliota genus of both edible and toxic fungi, characterized by a fleshy cap and gills.

 Agaricus campestris fungi grow natively across the U.K, North America, North-Eastern Europe, Asia, North Africa, Australia, and New Zealand.
-They are typically found in fields and meadows that are frequently grazed by sheep or cattle, although you can find them growing in suburban grassy areas as well.
+Typically, they grow in fields and meadows frequently grazed by sheep or cattle, although they also grow in suburban grassy areas.

 They are available from June to October, with their peak season being late summer.

 These mushrooms have the typical caps that you’ll find in most mushroom species, but they may bear small scales on their exterior.
 The caps are between 1 to 5 inches (2.5 to 12.5 cm) in diameter and the young ones have a more hemispherical or umbrella-like shape which gradually flattens out with maturity.

 The gills of these mushrooms are deep brownish pink in younger fungi and eventually turn into a rich dark brown shade as the mushroom matures.
 Keep in mind that the gills in more mature fungi may be infested with maggots or other contaminants so you need to inspect the gills carefully before picking up the mushroom.

 The stems grow anywhere from 1 to 5 inches (2.5 to 12.5 cm) in diameter and can be 1 to 1.5 inches (2.5 to 3.8 cm) thick with a single small ring in their base which is only temporary.

 Unfortunately, there are some toxic species that are similar to Agaricus Campestris in both appearance and texture.
 The most common one is Agaricus xanthodermus.
 The most distinct difference between the two is that xanthodermus has a deep yellow stain in its base as opposed to the reddish-brown hue of campestris fungi.